| "Shchedryk" | |

 |---|---|---|

-Щедрик, щедрик, щедрівочка, | Shchedryk, shchedryk, shchedrivochka, | Little Carol, Little Carol, |
+Щедрик, щедрик, щедрівочка, | Shchedryk, shchedryk, shchedrivochka, | Bountiful evening, bountiful evening, |

 "Shchedryk" was used in the 2016 filmHunt for the Wilderpeople, and in the 2024 horror filmImmaculate, just as Sister Cecilia gives birth.[citation needed] In the Christmas scene of the 2022 Ukrainian historical drama filmCarol of the Bells, children are caroling and singing "Shchedryk".
-The role of the song in the film is as a symbol of peace, hope and faith for a better future.[10]
+The role of the song in the film is as a symbol of peace, hope, and faith for a better future.[12]

-At the second semifinal of theEurovision Song Contest 2023, which was held in the UK city ofLiverpool rather than in Ukraine because of theRussian invasion of Ukraine, this song was sung by the Ukrainian singersZlata Dziunka andMariya Yaremchuk.[11]
+Because of theRussian invasion of Ukraine, at the second semifinal of theEurovision Song Contest 2023 that was held in the UK city ofLiverpool rather than in Ukraine, the song was sung by the Ukrainian singersZlata Dziunka andMariya Yaremchuk.[13]